IDS-Solar-Bench/backserver/README.md

 ## MySql

 Stores the measurements from the microcontroller on database "idsBench" on one table (If the number of benches expands, there is a possibility to expand the number of tables in the database).
-This table holds cols "Time", "Temp", "Capacity."
-Importantly, MySql data is tied to a docker volume and therefore the data will persist between containers.
+This table holds cols "Time," "Temp," and "Capacity."
+Importantly, MySql data is tied to a docker volume; therefore, the data will persist between containers.

 ## Flask

-Lastly, the Flask app allows retival from the MySql database through REST API in JSON format.
-It will update it's data every XXXX seconds.
+Lastly, the Flask app allows retrieval from the MySql database through REST API in JSON format.
+It will update its data every 5 seconds.